Using the Xpresso Nodes

 - an Emitter linked to its Emitter inport or dragged into the Emitter link field in the node's attribute manager

-- a particle index - data from this particle will be tested, such as its age, speed, etc.; normally you would link the output of an XP Iterator node to the Index inport of the Question node, but you can test specific, individual particles if you wish
+- a particle index - data from this particle will be tested, such as its age, speed, etc.; normally you would link the output of an XP Iterator node to the Index inport of the Question node

 - the parameter to test, such as age, speed, distance to an object - these are the same as the Question object